nuprl/website/blog/_src/posts/2017-02-21-bullets-are-good-for-your-coq-proofs.md

 proof steps: I use both braces and bullets, but take only one indentation level each time.)

-As an exception, I may omit the braces around if we are at the toplevel of the proof (`Proof ..
+As an exception, I may omit the braces if we are at the toplevel of the proof (`Proof ..
 Qed` serve as braces).

 Note that omitting the braces here and using different bullets when you nest is also just fine.
 In my experience it gives proofs that are